ODEP - Office of Disability Employment Policy

 Disability Employment Policy Resources by Topic

-One example is its work around Employment First, which assists states to align their policies and publicly funded service delivery systems to advance community-based, integrated employment as the first choice option for people with disabilities.
+One example is its work around Employment First, which helps states to align their policies and publicly funded service delivery systems to advance community-based, integrated employment as the first-choice option for people with disabilities.
 To advance Employment First, ODEP initiated the Employment First State Leadership Mentoring Program, which provides intensive technical assistance to core states, and an Employment First Community of Practice, which currently has approximately 1500 people representing government, disability service providers, and disability stakeholders across 45 states.
 Furthermore, to support these and other efforts, the ODEP-funded LEAD Center developed the National Employment 1st Online Policy & Data Web Platform, a comprehensive resource for policymakers, researchers and other stakeholders to obtain state-specific data, including comparisons, and learn about national trends and state Employment First activities.

 State Exchange on Employment and Disability (SEED)

-ODEP also works to advance state policy by sponsoring the State Exchange on Employment and Disability (SEED)—a collaborative of state intermediary organizations working together to help state legislators ensure their state policies facilitate increased employment of people with disabilities.
-Specifically, SEED aims to ensure state-level legislation critical to employment—such as transportation and technology—is disability inclusive.
+ODEP also works to advance state policy through the State Exchange on Employment and Disability (SEED)–a collaborative of leading state intermediary organizations working together to help state legislators ensure their state policies facilitate increased employment of people with disabilities.
+Specifically, SEED aims to ensure state–level legislation critical to employment–such as transportation and technology–is disability inclusive.
 To this end, SEED equips state legislators with timely data, sample policy language and technical assistance.

 Current partners in SEED include: